 The next stop is Isla Magdalena, where passengers will disembark and spend one hour on shore.
 There's an 800-meter (2,624-foot) path here that leads to an old lighthouse offering sweeping views of the Strait of Magellan.
 The trail passes right beside the island's residents: a Magellanic penguin colony that can reach up to 170,000 in number.
 There's no experience on earth quite like hiking alongside penguins near Patagonian waters first mapped by Magellan and made famous by Charles Darwin.

-Tours that Include Isla Magdalena & Penguin Colony Boat Tour
+Itineraries with Isla Magdalena & Penguin Colony Boat Tour

 This 15-day trip combines outdoor attractions around Chile and Argentina's spectacular far south, also known as Patagonia.
 You'll start with penguins, horses, and glaciers before entering Torres del Paine National Park for three days of guided tours.
 Then head across the border for Los Glaciares National Park where you'll go ice trekking and partake in several jaw-dropping trails near Mt.
 Fitz Roy.